abelzis/Hashing-Function/README.md

 Program takes input of a string and outputs a hash of the string.

 # How to install?
 Download the latest CMake [here](https://cmake.org/download/) and generate new solution from downloaded source code folder.
+Build or debug desired projects and enjoy!

 # What is this and how to use?
-There are three different projects in this solution.
+There are three different projects in this solution:

 ### The main project is **HashingApp**, which hashes given strings: